ooni/spec/test-descriptions/web-connectivity.md

-This test examines whether websites are reachable and if they are not, it attempts to determine whether access to them is blocked through DNS tampering, TCP connection RST/IP blocking or by having a transparent HTTP proxy.
+This test examines whether websites are reachable and if they are not, it attempts to determine whether access to them is blocked through DNS tampering, TCP connection RST/IP blocking or by a transparent HTTP proxy.

 Specifically, this test is designed to perform the following: